European Day for Organ Donation and Transplantation

 Carefully prepared by the European Committee on Organ Transplantation (CD-P-TO), these booklets are aimed at helping families, donors and parents, and provide independent and scientifically grounded information.

-NEW BOOKLET “Fertility preservation, a guide for people facing an illness or life events that may affect their fertility” (May 2021) (English only)
+NEW BOOKLET “Fertility preservation, a guide for people facing an illness or life events that may affect their fertility”

 This booklet is also available in French.